Part 3: Semi-Comprehensive CFD Software

 New users will find a preference for creating geometries from scratch using the geometry creation tool in most of the COMSOL workflow documentation.
 This is not surprising given its legacy as a MATLAB add-on.
 The COMSOL geometry creation tool is one of the best-in-the-class.
 However, such a workflow is simply not aligned with the fast-paced world of product engineering where 3D solid models of significant complexity preexist in most cases.
 COMSOL has adapted to this reality with the incorporation of CAD Import and LiveLink Modules.

 In the base package, only STL files are importable.
 Purchase of the CAD Import module extends the import capability to include SAT, STEP and IGES file formats, as well as native Inventor, NX, Pro/E and Solidworks parts or assemblies.
+As of 2026, the CAD Import module has been enhanced with automatic "Bounding Geometry" tools, which allow users to create fluid domains (boxes, cylinders, or spheres) around imported parts with a single click.
 The LiveLink for CAD module further expands the interoperability of native 3D solid model and the simulation environment, including parameter pass-through which can be especially useful in optimization studies.
+Furthermore, the Geometry Cleanup performance has been significantly improved in version 6.4, with a new engine that more reliably detects and removes small slivers and gaps in complex assemblies.

 COMSOL has implemented several useful geometry modification tools.
 First and foremost, individual solids and other features specified in the 3D solid model file can be preserved on import which simplifies model setup.
 Other useful features include being able to create a 3D solid body from an imported point or surface mesh, Boolean operations amongst imported bodies, surface cleanup and repair tools, and automatic contact pair definitions.

 Meshing is accomplished through one of two workflows: physics-controlled or user-controlled meshing.
 3D elements that can be specified for either of the workflows include tetrahedron, hexahedrons, pyramids or prisms, with the default being tetrahedrons.
+A major update in version 6.4 is the introduction of a new Hex-Dominant meshing method.
+This allows for the automatic generation of structured-like meshes in complex domains that previously required manual partitioning.
 Where multiple regions are present, each can be meshed individually with conformal node interfacing driven by the size definitions of the region defined first in the meshing sequence.
-We created the predominantly tetrahedral mesh with prism elements in the boundary layer shown in the figure below without much difficulty.
-Implementing a refined mesh in the wake region, or aligning quadrilateral elements with the primary flow direction, proved to be more difficult, requiring additionally partitioned CAD regions.
+Additionally, the new "Mesh-Based Geometry" node allows users to treat an imported STL or surface mesh as a native geometry, enabling Boolean operations (like Union or Difference) between a mesh and a CAD solid.
+While we previously noted that refining wake regions or aligning quadrilateral elements was difficult, the current version includes a "Geometric Analysis" setting that automatically improves the resolution of small details and curved faces.
+This, combined with the new Swept Meshing improvements for disconnected source faces, has greatly reduced the need for manual CAD partitioning in CFD workflows.

 Simulating